 While a day return trip to Sedbergh is possible even from London, many members may wish to stay in the town for the weekend, or even longer.
 The programme will begin with a pub supper on the Friday evening, and end with elevenses on the Sunday, with the main events taking place between 1100 and 1600 on Saturday 20 September.

 The Society’s 2013 AGM was held at the Duke Street Baptist Church in Richmond, Surrey, on the weekend of Saturday 7 September.
 This meeting celebrated the 40th anniversary of the Society, the first meeting having been held some 200 metres away.
 Over 50 members and their partners attended and were rewarded with a fascinating trio of reminiscences: from David Teale about working in Penguin in the 1960s; from Tanya Schmoller about how she met Allen Lane when he was on a business trip to Uruguay and subsequently embarked on a six-month wartime journey to England to work for Penguin; and from Russell Edwards recalling the earlier days of the Society.
 The day concluded with a fine PCS Dinner in Don Fernando’s Spanish restaurant.

 On the Friday before, members had been entertained to a special visit to the exhibition of former Penguin designer Jerry Cinamon’s work at the ICA; to a visit to the original home of The Bodley Head in Vigo Street, London, where Allen Lane started his publishing career and which he reacquired in 1965 for Allen Lane the Penguin Press – now a showroom for a firm supplying luxury leather interior decoration; and to a meal at the steak house which has replaced the former Barcelona restaurant in Beak Street, favourite haunt of Allen Lane and his senior editors.

-Abram Games and Penguin Books
+Penguin Books 6d